Byte-A/byte-a/README.md

 ### Hi there 👋

 💬 Overview: I'm Byte-A, a programmer, pentester, and an over all tech enthusiast.
 GNU Linux?
-Yea, thats my jam.
+Yeah, thats my jam.

 ## 💬 Languages
  - ☕ Java ☕